JHeeebert/weather-app/README.md

 ## 🔗‍💥 Issues Faced During Project
 1. Debugging was crucial in this challenge and pulling the data from the OpenWeather API was a task in itself.
 2. Once I was able to pull data things started to make sense and the next steps will be rendering the information found to the page
-3. Continuing work on JavaScript to try and get full functional
+3. Continuing work on JavaScript to try and get fully functional

 ## 🔎 Preview
 <img src= "./assets/images/weather.app.ss.jpg"